Convention on the Rights of Persons with Disabilities: Participation in public life (including the right to vote)

 Article 29 requires that all Contracting States protect "the right of persons with disabilities to vote by secret ballot in elections and public referendums".
 According to this provision, each Contracting State should provide for voting equipment which would enable disabled voters to vote independently and secretly.
 Some democracies, e.g., the US, Japan, Netherlands, Slovenia, Albania or India allow disabled voters to use electronic voting machines or electronic aides which help disabled voters to fill the paper ballot.
-In others, among them Azerbaijan, Kosovo, Canada, Ghana, United Kingdom, and most of African and Asian countries, visually impaired voters can use ballots in braille or paper ballot templates.
+In others, among them Azerbaijan, Kosovo, Canada, Ghana, United Kingdom, and most African and Asian countries, visually impaired voters can use ballots in braille or paper ballot templates.
 Many of these and also some other democracies, Chile for example, use adjustable desks so that voters on wheelchairs can approach them.
 Some democracies only allow another person to cast a ballot for the blind or disabled voter.
 Such arrangement, however, does not assure secrecy of the ballot.

-Article 29 also requires that Contracting States ensure "that voting procedures, facilities and materials are appropriate, accessible and easy to understand and use."
+Article 29 also requires that Contracting States ensure "that voting procedures, facilities and materials are appropriate, accessible and easy to understand and use".
 In some democracies, i.e. Sweden and the US, all the polling places already are fully accessible for disabled voters.